technology

 The 2028 Outlook

-By 2028, overall AI exposure is projected to reach about 72%, with automation risk climbing to 37/100 [Estimate].
+By 2028, overall AI exposure is projected to reach about 72%, with automation risk climbing to 37% [Estimate].
 The policy review and configuration assessment work will become almost entirely AI-assisted, freeing architects to focus on the strategic and adversarial aspects of their role.
 Expect AI copilots that can simulate attack scenarios against proposed architectures and suggest hardening measures in real time.
+The architect of 2028 likely spends less time reading scan output and more time conducting tabletop exercises with executives, modeling cascading failure scenarios, and designing the operational playbooks that surround the technology.

 Career Advice for Security Architects